 S-Poly connections are used by many Adroit modules to send multiple signals down a single cable.

-So if you set the number of voices to four then regular poly connections are only able to send four signals.
-Effectively the excess “wires” are cut behind the panel which makes regular polyphonic connections useless for applications that require all 16 wires to work reliably.
+So if you set the number of voices to four then regular Poly connections are only able to send four signals.
+Effectively the excess “wires” are cut behind the panel which makes regular Poly connections useless for applications that require all 16 wires to work reliably.

-So Adroit uses a technology called S-Poly connections (short for Secure Polyphonic connections) that transmit all 16 signals all the time regardless of the number of voices set by users.
+So Adroit uses a technology called S-Poly connections (short for Secure Polyphonic connections) that transmit all 16 signals all of the time regardless of the number of voices set by NUMBER OF VOICES.

-S-Poly connections are discernible from regular polyphonic connections by a colored ring surrounding the socket.
+S-Poly connections are discernible from regular Poly connections by a colored ring surrounding the socket.

 S-Poly outputs have a blue ring.